- Duration: 22 Minutes

 Fitness Blender’s Beginner Boot Camp Workout is ideal for those who are looking to break a sweat, tone the body, and burn some extra calories – without a lot of joint-jarring, high impact moves.

 All of these exercises can easily be made harder with added resistance.
-Because of the versatile toning moves & low impact cardio, this routine caters to both those who are brand new to exercising, and those who are looking for a lighter, less intense workout in between more challenging workout days.
+Because of the versatile toning moves and low impact cardio, this routine caters to both those who are brand new to exercising and those who are looking for a lighter, less intense workout in between more challenging workout days.

 40 Second Active Intervals, 10 Seconds Rest in between each